Support Campus Kitchen

 Help support our program.

 The Campus Kitchen at Minnesota State University, Mankato hosts several food drives during the year.
-We distribute items to many community partners: ECHO Food Shelf, MY Place Mankato (formerly Boys & Girls Club), Salvation Army, Open Door Clinic, Maple River Loaves and Fishes, South Central College, and Campus Cupboard.
-When we hold food drives, we often support the BackPack Food Program, especially when we receive items they can use.
+We distribute items to many community partners: ECHO Food Shelf, MY Place Mankato (formerly Boys & Girls Club), Salvation Army, Open Door Clinic, Maple River Loaves and Fishes, South Central College, Holy Grounds, and Campus Cupboard.
+When we hold food drives, we often support the Maverick Food Pantry and the BackPack Food Program, especially when we receive items they can use.
 Here are some general things you might consider donating and we can deliver on our regular agency visits:

 - Canned fruits, veggies, or protein